mysociety/alaveteli/doc/THEMES.md

 This document is about what you can do in a theme.

+By default, the sample theme ("alavetelitheme") has already been installed.
+See the setting `THEME_URLS` in `general.yml` for an explanation.

-To get started, install the sample theme by running
+You can also install the sample theme by hand, by running:

     ./script/plugin install git://github.com/sebbacon/alavetelitheme.git

-This downloads and installs the theme in `vendor/plugins/alavetelitheme` and contains examples for nearly everything you might want to customise.
+The sample theme contains examples for nearly everything you might want to customise.
+You should probably make a copy, rename it, and use that as the basis for your own theme.

 # Make sure your theme is as lightweight as possible